UniTime/unitime-doc/installation.md

 java -Xmx2g -Dtmtbl.custom.properties=custom.properties -jar solver/timetable.jar
 ```

-File `custom.properties` should contain all the custom parameters needed for the starting up the server (e.g., database connection properties, if different from the defaults).
+File `custom.properties` should contain all the custom parameters needed for starting up the server (e.g., database connection properties, if different from the defaults).
 It is usually the same as the one used on the Tomcat, except the jgroups.tcp.address property (see below).
 The load is automatically and seamlessly balanced between the remote solvers.
 The remote solver server also automatically reconnects itself when the web server is restarted.
 When the remote solver is shut down, all active timetabling instances are backed up and restored when the solver server is started again.
 The following properties need to be set in the `custom.properties` file.
 Please note that all these properties need to be set on the Tomcat side as well.
 ```
 jgroups.tcp.address=127.0.0.1
 ```